alahirajeffrey/alahirajeffrey/README.md

 ### Brief Introduction

 Hi there 👋 My name is Alahira Jeffrey and I am a self taught backend developer.

 ### Stack

-My stack include python (flask and fastapi) and javascript (express), all of which i use in building backend systems and APIs.
+My stack include nodejs(express) and python(flask and fastapi), mongodb and postgres sql for data persistence, git and github for version control, heroku for deployment.

 ### Goals for 2022